arjunr2/WALI/README.md

 ## Miscellaneous

-### Register WASM as a miscellaneous binary format
+### Run WASM code like an ELF binary!

+Most Linux distros will allow registration of miscellaneous binary formats.
-Imagine running WASM code like any ELF binary on your machine!
-The OS must be aware of which program to invoke to run the WASM file.
+For WASM binaries, the OS must be aware of which program to invoke to run the WASM file.

 1. Create a wrapper bash script around the runtime invocation as below
 ```shell